tsmtzs/humanSoundSculpture/README.md

 website must be done before performance starts and is not part of the piece.

 The website is not accessible throught the `Internet`.
 Rather, it is served on a local network.
 The web server process runs on a dedicated computer.
-A portable solution, like `Rasberry Pi`, is preferred since it can fit inside a bag or a pocket.
+A portable solution, like a `Rasberry Pi`, is preferred since it can fit inside a bag or a pocket.
 This computer should host a `Linux` environment with the `systemd` service manager.
 Also, utilizes `hostapd` to enable the network interface card to act as an access point. `SuperCollider` is used to generate sound events.
 These are sent to the